luke-song/DCMS/README.md

-# CMS-on-Chain
+# DCMS

 *Moralis Hackathon 2022 Filecoin Prize Winner*

-CMS-on-Chain is a decentralized content management system (CMS) built on the blockchain.
+DCMS is a decentralized content management system (CMS) built on the blockchain.
 This repository contains the source code for the CMS-on-Chain project.

 ## Installation

-To install CMS-on-Chain, follow these steps:
+To install DCMS, follow these steps:

 1. Clone the repository: